-Four words: Black Phoenix Alchemy Lab.
-These perfume oils may be geared toward the gothy folks out there, but with their many scents inspired by mythology, folklore, literature, and graphic novels, I have no doubt that anyone could find a treasure among the bottles there.
-All BPAL products are totally vegan (with the exception of a few honey-based scents), never tested on animals, and they refuse to source ingredients from companies that utilise any form of animal testing.
+These perfume oils are inspired by inspired mythology, folklore, literature, and graphic novels, I have no doubt that anyone could find a treasure among the bottles there.
+Almost all BPAL products are totally vegan (with the exception of a few honey-based scents), never tested on animals, and they refuse to source ingredients from companies that utilize any form of animal testing.

 Phlur is a vegan and cruelty-free perfume brand that does not use parabens, phthalates, sulfates, or any other questionable materials or common skin irritants.
 They state they will never test on animals.